daniial79/HackerRank/README.md

-# SQL-Problems
+# HackerRank
-solutions to HackerRank SQL problems
+solutions to HackerRank problems